|10:00 am–11:45 am||Board of Directors Meeting (all are welcome)|

 Plenary 1: Prosecuting the Prosecutor

 Harriet R. Brumberg (PA)

 The public perception is that disciplinary authorities, perhaps because we are prosecutors ourselves, are reluctant to prosecute other prosecutors.
-However, a careful review of the cases reveals that such prosecutions do indeed take place.
-This panel focuses on the ethical and practical issues of prosecuting criminal prosecutors.
-These include whether or not the prosecutor is an elected official; the appropriate sanction depending upon the circumstances; procedural issues and roadblocks including the passage of time, particularly when the prosecution is based on prosecutorial misconduct; what violations beyond prosecutorial misconduct and criminal convictions land prosecutors in disciplinary hot water; and the fine line Disciplinary Counsel walks when prosecuting prosecutors so as not to destroy the symbiotic relationship and cooperation that exists due to overlapping criminal and disciplinary cases.
+However, a careful review of the cases reveals such prosecutions do indeed take place.
+This panel focuses on the ethical and practical issues of prosecuting criminal prosecutors including whether or not the prosecutor is an elected official; the appropriate sanctioning: procedural issues rule violations, and the fine line Disciplinary Counsel walks when prosecuting prosecutors so as not to destroy the symbiotic relationship and cooperation that exists due to overlapping criminal and disciplinary cases.
 Finally, as these prosecutions attract public interest, the panel discussion includes a consideration of the role the press plays as a source of information, admissions, and public pressure on both Respondents and Disciplinary Counsel.

 |4:15 pm–5:15 pm||

 Plenary 2: Anti-Money Laundering Tool Kit Roll Out